gizemdayioglu/wikipedia-places-integration/PlacesApp/README.md

 - In Xcode: Product → Test, or use the Test Navigator (Cmd+6) to run individual UI tests

 UI tests cover:
-- Places list loading
+- Loading and displaying the places list
-- Map and list view toggling
+- Switching between map and list views
-- Pull-to-refresh functionality
+- Pull-to-refresh to reload locations
-- Tapping locations (both map pins and list items)
+- Custom location button opening the input form
-- Custom location input and validation
+- Entering and validating custom coordinates
-- Showing custom locations in both map and list views
+- Showing custom locations on both map and list views

 ## Swift Concurrency